 How Singular Delivers Blazingly Fast App ROI Analytics

-Mobile app marketers need access to increasingly granular data — which inevitably requires processing huge volumes of data on the fly.
+Mobile app marketers need access to increasingly granular data to accurately measure app ROI — which inevitably requires processing huge volumes of data on the fly.
 This can dramatically slow down database query times, creating bottlenecks for marketers and preventing them from optimizing as quickly and as often as they’d like to.
 Call it the Catch-22 of modern-day mobile marketing: an ever-increasing need for speed amid an ever-increasing flood of data.

 At Singular, the issue came to the fore ahead of our latest analytics offering for marketers, Publisher ROI.
 Publisher ROI allows marketers to quickly expose a breakdown of an ad network’s inventory by publisher and determine the individual sites and apps driving the best performance.